 \subsubsection{Equilibration of spatially inhomogeneous systems}

-Up to this point, we discussed the equilibration of longitudinally expanding but otherwise homogeneous systems.
-Realistic heavy-ion collisions create initial conditions which are not homogeneous in the transverse plane.
-Such geometric deformations are strongly believed to be the source of the multi-particle correlations observed experimentally~\cite{Heinz:2013th}.
+Thus far we have discussed the equilibration of longitudinally expanding but otherwise homogeneous systems.
+Realistic heavy-ion collisions create initial conditions that are not homogeneous in the transverse plane.
+Such geometric deformations are strongly believed to be the source of the multi-particle correlations that have been observed experimentally~\cite{Heinz:2013th}.
 In the weak coupling picture discussed in \Sec{sec:Glasma}, the spatial fluctuations are the result of the uneven color charge distributions in the colliding nuclei.
-On the largest scale $\sim 10\,\text{fm}$ it is determined by the overlap of the average nuclear profiles.
+On the largest scale ($\sim 10\,\text{fm}$) it is determined by the overlap of the average nuclear profiles.
 On nucleon scales $\sim 1\,\text{fm}$ one can resolve event-by-event fluctuations of individual colliding nucleons.
 On yet smaller scales $\sim 0.1 \text{fm}$ one has stochastic fluctuations of color charges in the internal structure of a nucleon.

 Equilibration in kinetic theory, of small transverse perturbations around the homogeneous far-from-equilibrium background, has been investigated in several works \cite{Keegan:2016cpi, Kurkela:2018vqr, Kurkela:2018wud}.
-Relevant information on the complicated kinetic evolution of the particle distribution $f(\p)$ can be captured by the linearized energy-momentum tensor response functions $G^{\mu\nu}_{\alpha \beta}$
+Relevant information on the complicated kinetic evolution of the particle distribution $f^s_\p$ can be captured by the linearized energy-momentum tensor response functions $G^{\mu\nu}_{\alpha \beta}$